ErnakovichLab/dada2_ernakovichlab/dada2_tutorial_16S_all.md

     and click the green “Clone or download” button.
 Then click “Download ZIP”, to save it to your computer.
 Unzip the file to access the R-script.

 2. Download the tutorial data from here
     <http://cme.colorado.edu/projects/bioinformatics-tutorials>

 3. Install idemp and cutadapt.

     -   idemp can be found here: <https://github.com/yhwu/idemp>
     -   cutadapt can be installed from here:
         <https://cutadapt.readthedocs.io/en/stable/installation.html>

 4. Download the dada2-formatted reference database of your choice.
 Link to download here: <https://benjjneb.github.io/dada2/training.html>

-## Set up (part 2) - You are logged in to Rstudio on server (or have it open on your computer)

-First open the R script in Rstudio.
-The R script is located in the tutorial folder you downloaded in the first step.
+5. Open the Rmarkdown script in Rstudio.
+The script is located in the tutorial folder you downloaded in the first step.
 You can navigate to the proper folder in Rstudio by clicking on the files tab and navigating to the location where you downloaded the github folder.
-Then click dada2\_fiererlab and dada2\_tutorial\_16S.R to open the R script.
+    Then click dada2\_ernakovichlab and dada2\_tutorial\_16S\_all.Rmd to
+    open the script.

 Now, install DADA2 & other necessary packages.
-If this is your first time on Rstudio server, when you install a package you might get a prompt asking if you want to create your own library.
+Depending on how you set up Rstudio, you might get a prompt asking if you want to create your own library.
 Answer ‘yes’ twice in the console to continue.

 | <span>                                                                                                                  |
 |:------------------------------------------------------------------------------------------------------------------------|